 About the Program

 Start ANY degree at Century!
-An Associate in Arts degree allows you to complete both general education requirements and pre-major requirements for wide range of majors and programs at four-year colleges and universities.
-You should consult with a Century counselor or advisor so that you can be sure courses taken at Century fulfill the requirements of a particular field of study, and contact the transfer institution.
+An Associate in Arts degree allows you to complete both general education requirements and pre-major requirements for a wide range of majors and programs at four-year colleges and universities.
+You should consult with a Century counselor or advisor so that you can be sure courses taken at Century fulfill the requirements of a particular field of study and contact the transfer institution.

 Minnesota Transfer Curriculum

 The Minnesota State system has a common general education curriculum called the Minnesota Transfer Curriculum or MnTC.

 The MnTC is an agreement signed by all Minnesota two- and four-year public colleges and universities to support the transfer of coursework and credits in general education.
 When you complete the MnTC and then transfer to any other Minnesota State institution, you will have fulfilled all lower-division general education requirements.
 It also transfers to the University of Minnesota, plus many private and out-of-state schools.
 Within the 40 credits required, there are ten goals.
 The AFA, AS, and the AAS degrees and the diplomas and certificates at Century College also use MnTC courses to fulfill their general education requirements.

 Planning for Your Program

 Transferology - Check how your courses transfer in and out from Century College through Transferology.

 Minnesota Transfer - This site is your connection to resources about transfer options, such as transfer basics, planning tools, the application process, etc.

 As a two-year public community and technical college, Century College receives funding from the State of Minnesota, keeping tuition rates significantly lower than private colleges and universities.
 With affordable tuition rates and financial aid and scholarship opportunities, our students avoid student loan debt.